abragad/wp-bsky-autoposter/readme.txt

 == Description ==

-AutoPoster to Bluesky is a WordPress plugin that automatically shares your new blog posts to Bluesky, the decentralized social network.
+WP AutoPoster to Bluesky is a WordPress plugin that automatically shares your new blog posts to Bluesky, the decentralized social network.
 It creates rich link previews with your post's title, description, and featured image, making your posts stand out in the Bluesky feed.

 = Features =